How to Improve Your Hiring Process and Hire the Right People

 3. “Tell ‘em what you want, what you really, really want.”

 In your posting, be sure to include what your dream candidate looks like (not literally, obviously—you aren’t an airline in the ’60s).
 What we mean is, take some time to outline what a perfect fit looks like and what a terrible fit looks like.
 If your company is a progressive, super casual, but hard-working bunch of misfits, a stodgy, corporate, stick-in-the-mud candidate is not gonna be a good fit no matter what their experience is.

 Being upfront about that in your descriptions will go a long way towards avoiding the awkward “it’s not you, it’s me” bad-fit type situation down the road.
 The key takeaway?
-You’re going to be spending most of your waking hours with this person, so hire someone you not only can stand, but actually enjoy being around!
+You’re going to be spending most of your waking hours with this person, so hiring someone you not only can stand, but actually enjoy being around!

 4. Make a cover letter a must.

 A cover letter is a great filter.
 By requiring one, you’re going to easily weed out: a) people who can’t follow directions (by not including one), b) people who are uninspired (think: To Whom It May Concern greetings); neither of which you want to work for you.
 A great cover letter speaks to the Why of why they want the job, and the resume highlights that they have the experience to follow through.

 5. Do a skills soft test.